 Here’s last year’s post for comparison:

-All my PC’s are running the latest version of Windows 10 (21H2) without any issues and none during the upgrade process either.
+My PC’s are either running the latest version of Windows 10 (22H2) or Windows 11 (22H2) without any issues.
+Some machines cannot be upgraded to Windows 11 and some I have left at Windows 10 for the time being to verify their operation.
 I no longer run any Windows 10 Insider builds as I had trouble backing out of these when I needed to.
 I still have Office Insider builds happening in my environment.
-Most production machines I have are eligible for Windows 11 but none have been offered this upgrade as yet, however when it is I will be upgrading.

-All Windows 10 Pro machines are directly joined to Azure AD and managed via Intune and Microsoft Endpoint Manager.
-Their configurations are based on the Windows MDM security baseline settings.
-All machines only use Windows Defender for security monitoring and management.
+All Windows machines are directly joined to Azure AD and managed via Intune and Microsoft Endpoint Manager, except for one that remains stand alone for use with my IoT projects.
+The Azure AD connected configurations are based on the Windows MDM security baseline settings.
+All machines only use Windows Defender for local security monitoring and management.
 Thanks to Microsoft E5 on my production tenant, I am also using Microsoft Defender For Endpoint at the back end for monitoring and investigation of endpoint threats.

 My two main tenants are an Office 365 E5 demo and Microsoft 365 production environments.
 A mix of Windows 10 Pro and Enterprise machines are all Azure AD joined to the Microsoft 365 production domain.
 The production Microsoft 365 tenant has Microsoft 365 Business for all users except myself.
 I have a Microsoft 365 E5 license on which I have configured all the services including integrated PSTN calling via Switch Connect.

 I use Microsoft Sentinel to monitor threats across my environments via a single pane of glass.
 I have also now added Defender EASM.

 – Edge – my primary browser across all my devices including iOS and Android.
 I have it locked down with baseline policies via Microsoft Endpoint Manager.